You are here

 What language is spoken in Nunavut?

 Nunavut’s official languages are the Inuit Language (Inuktitut and Inuinnaqtun), English and French.
-The Inuit Language is the mother tongue of 83% of the population of Nunavut (Office of the Languages Commissioner of Nunavut).
+The Inuit Language is the mother tongue of 63% of the population of Nunavut (Statistics Canada).
 If you do not speak Inuktitut or Inuinnaqtun, you will not have trouble communicating in English; it is widely spoken in the territory.
 There is also a large French-speaking population in Nunavut’s capital city, Iqaluit.

 What is the difference between a province and a territory?